-The next Annual Simulator Seminar is in August 2018 in Helsinki.
+The next Annual Simulator Seminar takes place on 30–31 August 2018 in Helsinki.

 The latest added features are: